A Bayesian Lasso based Sparse Learning Model: The Bayesian Lasso Sparse Model

 \subsection{Prediction}

-After the convergence of the learning Algorithm~\ref{alg:seq}, we end up with $L\ (L<N)$ non-zero $\tau_i$'s and each of them correspond to a ``relevance basis function'' and a related ``relevance input vector'' from the training data.
-Let $\boldsymbol{\tau}_{MP}$ denote the vector that contains those $L$ non-zero $\tau_i$'s.
-For a new input data $\mathbf{x}^*$, we can now make predictions based on the posterior of the weights conditioning on $\boldsymbol{\tau}_{MP}$ and $\hat{\sigma}^2 $.
+After the convergence of the learning Algorithm~\ref{alg:seq}, we end up with $A$ nonzero $\tau_i$'s and each of them corresponds to a ``relevance basis function'' and a related ``relevance input vector'' from the training data.
+For a new input data, $\boldsymbol{x}^*$, we can make predictions based on the posterior of the weights conditioned on $\boldsymbol{\tau}$ and $\sigma^2$.
 The predictive distribution \eqref{predy} for the output $y^*$ can be approximated by

-This distribution is analytically tractable and is also Gaussian with the following predictive mean and predictive variance:
+This distribution is Gaussian with the following predictive mean and predictive variance: